ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

      See mizuRoute/README_EXTERNALS.rst for more details.

 3. Go to the ``route/build`` subdirectory.

 4. Specify a number of environment variables that are used by the build process.
+   If you are using the ``bash`` shell, then you would set these environment variables with ``export``, e.g., ``export FC=gnu``.
    You will need to set the following:

    - ``BLDDIR``: This is the parent directory of the ``build`` directory.